Itonomy/magento2-product-visibillitygrid/README.md

 - Updated to version 1.0.5 Update for webshop not using flat tables
 - Updated to version 1.0.6 Fix SQL error when no products are in Magento
 - Updated to version 1.0.7 Fix for 2.1.8 support and fix for null values in "visible in category"
+- Updated to version 1.0.8 Update some documentation, minor fixes.

 ## Credits